 The public rely on journalists to give honest accounts of events, when people read a story on anything they expect to have a better understanding of it then before.
-Would simply adding the emotion and fear that journalist feel when they are reporting on a conflict really hinder the facts of warfare?
+Would simply adding the emotion and fear that a journalist feels when they are reporting on a conflict really hinder the facts of warfare?
 If journalism of attachment was used it could just add a more human element to wars and battles we read about, and may even make for a better understanding by the public.

-Not only do some journalists say that Journalism of attachment would aid the public in understanding the warfare they read about but also that journalists have a moral obligation to stand by it.
+Not only do some journalists say that Journalism of attachment would aid the public in understanding the warfare they read about, but also that journalists have a moral obligation to stand by it.
 Christiane Amanpour of CNN said:

 “I have come to believe that objectivity means giving all sides a fair hearing, but not treating all sides equally.
 Once you treat all sides the same in a case such as Bosnia, you are drawing a moral equivalence between victim and aggressor.
 And from here it is a short step to being neutral.
 And from here it’s an even shorter step to becoming an accessory to all manners of evil”. (from Quill (April, 1996) cited in Hume, 1997: 6)

 Christiane Amanpour suggests that by not giving your true view on a conflict you are reporting on you could be taking a step towards supporting an aggressor or an act considered “evil”.
-She suggests that sometimes it is not only a right to choose sides but a must; as sometimes in war there are regimes that do not deserve neutrality.
-The reports of Gaddafi’s death in Libya are prime examples of this, newspapers did not just report on the facts surrounding his death they put their thoughts about his death on display for all to see.
+She suggests that sometimes it is not only a right to choose sides but a must as sometimes in war there are regimes that do not deserve neutrality.
+The reports of Gaddafi’s death in Libya are prime examples of this, newspapers did not just report on the facts surrounding his death, they put their thoughts about his death on display for all to see.
 The Sun was the most prominent with a headline reading “That’s For Locerbie”, the Daily Mail’s headline was “No mercy for a merciless tyrant”.
-These newspapers obviously believed that Gaddafi was not suspect for neutral reporting and did not make any attempt disguise their feelings on Cornel Gaddafi’s death.
+These newspapers obviously believed that Gaddafi was not suspect for neutral reporting and did not make any attempt to disguise their feelings on Cornel Gaddafi’s death.

-Marie Colvin was a leader in the use of journalism of attachment, in all her reports she chose sides and even aided some soldiers and civilians in the war zones.
+Marie Colvin was a leader in the use of journalism of attachment, in all her reports she chose sides and even aided some soldiers and civilians in war zones.
 She saw war as a human story, not a political one.
 Because of this she put herself in great danger to show the world the people of war and what they did for the ‘Good’ of their home lands.
 Whilst reporting in East Timor, she helped save the lives of up to 1,500 women and children who were besieged by Indonesian forces.
-When all the other journalists left she stayed with UN forces to help.
+When all the other journalists left, she stayed with UN forces to help.
 After the event she said:

 “These are people who have no voice, I feel I have a moral responsibility towards them, that it would be cowardly to ignore them.
 If journalists have a chance to save their lives, they should do so.”
-(Greenslade, (2012)cited by O’Neill)
+(Greenslade, (2012) cited by O’Neill)

 Colvin’s view on war reporting went hand in hand with Bells theory.
 Her work was truthful and thoughtful, all while helping who she believed to be the good people of the world.
-Others who believe in their moral obligation towards taking sides in warfare are Howard Tumber and Marina Prentoulis they said:
+Others who believe in their moral obligation towards taking sides in warfare are Howard Tumber and Marina Prentoulis, they said:

 “The rejection of journalistic neutrality is justified as a consequence of a moral imperative to stand up to wickedness which its proponents see as an indispensable aspect of good journalism.”
 (Tumber & Prentoulis, (2003) cited by Franklin, Hamer, Hanna, Kinsey & Richardson, 2005: 126)